-Conditioning is the ability to work through athletic and sports specific movements without losing power output.
-The better conditioning and agility athletes have in all planes of motion, the more easily they dominate at the end of their games.
-Agility is synonymous with high pace change of direction, it’s how well an athlete can move in each plane of motion: sagittal plane aka forward and backward, transverse plane aka rotation, and frontal plane aka side to side.
-An athlete with impeccable agility and the conditioning to last throughout a competition is going to have superior performance compared to others.
+Conditioning is the ability to work through athletic and sport specific movements without losing power output.
+The better conditioning and agility athletes have, the more likely they will dominate at the end of their games.
+Agility is how well an athlete can move in each plane of motion: sagittal plane (forward and backward), transverse plane (rotation), and frontal plane (side to side).
+An athlete with impeccable agility and conditioning is going to have superior performance compared to others.

 Conditioning = Endurance (aerobic and anaerobic capacities) + Agility (ability to move quickly and with power in all planes of motion).
 When everything is put together, conditioning is the combination of how well an athlete can maintain any pace at any time during their competition, their ability to recover quickly during rest and stay explosive no matter what the sport demands: whether side to side movement, rotational movement, backward or forward, athletes with superior conditioning win games.
 Train explosive.